 An alternative and prosaic look at the evolution of surf music and its resistance to generic rules from mid-century to present.
 This long re

-You can find her work in Pocket Lint, Goat's Milk Magazine, Rat's Ass Review, Tiny Spoon, Blank Spaces Magazine, Pinhole Poetry, Riddled with Arrows, Antilang, Dream Pop Journal, Willows Wept Review, Riddled with Arrows, The South Shore Review and others.
+You can find her work presently/forthcoming in Pocket Lint, Tiny Spoon, Blank Spaces Magazine, Pinhole Poetry, Riddled with Arrows, Antilang, Dream Pop Journal, Gap Riot Press, SORTES, Train Poetry Journal, Lover's Eye Press, Red Alder Review and others.